 We were impressed with the amount of useful information Koreen was able to impart to us in one day of design consulting.
 We had some ideas and plans for our 5 acre homestead but also a lot of questions.
 She was able to answer all of them and shared a lot more with us that we did not know was possible or would not have thought of.
 We love the integrated cob bench design, the detailed plant information, the energy savings ideas, and the water systems suggestions.
 We are excited about moving forward and can’t wait to try out some of these ideas.
 Scott and Leslie Brown

-Edible landscape or garden design and installation
+Edible landscape or garden design

 We design landscapes to be both beautiful and functional.
 An edible landscape is: